 The Master’s programme is organised in accordance with the Ministry of Higher Education and Science’s Order no. 1328 of November 15, 2016 on Bachelor’s and Master’s Programmes at Universities (the Ministerial Order of the Study Programmes) and Ministerial Order no. 1062 of June 30, 2016 on University Examinations (the Examination Order).
 Further reference is made to Ministerial Order no. 111 of January 30, 2017 (the Admission Order) and Ministerial Order no. 114 of February 3, 2015 (the Grading Scale Order) with subsequent changes.

 The programme is offered in Copenhagen and in Copenhagen.

-The Master’s programme falls under The Faculty of Humanities, Aalborg University.
+The Master’s programme falls under Faculty of Social Sciences and Humanities, Aalborg University.

 The Master’s programme falls under Study Board of Communication and Digital Media

-The Master’s programme is associated with the external examiners corps on Information Studies, Communications and Digital Media
+The Master’s programme is associated with the external examiners corps on Communication and Experience Design

 Admission to the Master’s Programme in Information Studies is reserved for students who have completed a bachelor’s degree in Communication and Digital Media with specialization in Information Studies (Informationsvidenskab) or another relevant bachelor’s degree or professional bachelor’s degree.
 A relevant bachelor degree is defined as a degree from a bachelor’s programme whose central subject areas ensure competences to an extent equivalent to not less than 60 ECTS points within the disciplinary area of information studies (communication theory, philosophy of science and epistemology, ICT, learning and organisational theory, programming methods, design and humancomputer interaction).